epilif3sotnas/tic-tac-toe/README.md

 # About

-Tic Tac Toe game in Python language.
+Tic Tac Toe game in Rust language.

 # Run